yuhko-msft/microsoft-graph-docs/api-reference/beta/api/accesspackageassignmentrequest-cancel.md

 ## Request body
 In the request body, supply a JSON representation of [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md) object.

-For a non-administrator user to cancel a request for themselves, the body has to contain the request `id` and `requestStatus`.
-The value of the **requestStatus** property is `cancelled`, and the **id** property contains the ID of the **accessPackageAssignmentRequest** property identifying the [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md).
+For a non-administrator user to cancel their own request, the body must contain the request `id` and `requestStatus`.
+The value of the *requestStatus* property is `cancelled`.
+The `id` is the identifier of the [accessPackageAssignmentRequest](../resources/accesspackageassignmentrequest.md).

 ## Response

-If successful, this function returns a `200 OK` response code.
+If successful, this method returns a `200 OK` response code.
 It does not return anything in the response body.

 ## Examples